 By Sen. GEORGE BURNS

-It’s an honor to serve you and your family at our state Capitol.
-If you have any questions about legislation, or need assistance with an issue, please contact me by email at [email protected] or by phone at 405-521-5614.
+Thank you for allowing me to be your voice at our state Capitol – it’s an honor I don’t take lightly.
+If you have any questions about legislation, or need assistance with an issue, please contact me by email at George.Burns@oksenate.gov or by phone at 405-521-5614.

 Get a better way to read the daily news, sports, obituaries and more with the Ledger/LCJ daily newsletter.